Valentino812/financial-management-dashboard/README.md

-# Next.js Supabase Auth Financial Management Dashboard
+# Next.js Financial Management Dashboard

 A modern, full-stack web application built with **Next.js (App Router)** and **Supabase**.
-This project features a robust authentication system (including password reset flows) and a dynamic data dashboard.
+This project features a robust authentication system and a dynamic data dashboard.

 ## 🛠️ Built With